 Does Dental Deep Cleaning Hurt?

-A common fear of visiting the dentist is that dental procedures are painful and uncomfortable.
+A common fear of visiting the dentist office near me is that dental procedures are painful and uncomfortable.

 Are you still wondering, “Does teeth cleaning hurt?”